The interplay between ethnicity, the microbiome and DNA damage in prostate cancer

 Funding sourceThe Prostate Project and the University of Surrey Doctoral College

-UKRI stipend (£16,062 per annum for 2022-23, with annual increments based on inflation) and fees covered.
-Funding also includes a research training and support grant of £3000 for the duration of the studentship.
+UKRI stipend (£17,668 a year, with annual increments based on inflation) and fees covered.
+Funding also includes a research training and support grant of £3,000 for the duration of the studentship.
 Funding is for 3.5 years.

 In the UK, black men are at greater risk of prostate cancer and have a higher mortality rate compared to Caucasian and Asian men.
 The reasons for this are unclear.
 Studies investigating ethnicity differences in other cancer types demonstrate a clear link between the patient’s microbiome with prognosis and response to treatment.
 We are seeking a talented and enthusiastic PhD candidate to lead a project to identify and characterise racial differences in microbiome and tumour characteristics in prostate cancer cases among black, white and Asian men.
 Knowledge of how ethnicity influences the microbiome and tumour characteristics may help tackle racial disparities in prostate cancer.

 In this PhD, you will employ cell, molecular and spatial biology techniques to address the complex interplay between ethnicity, the microbiome and DNA damage in prostate cancer.
 You will gain experience in the use of clinical samples in research (ethical approval process, procurement and use of formalin fixed paraffin embedded or FFPE samples, analysis of clinical parameters such as Gleason score, pathologic stage, PSA levels and genomic alterations), multiplex immunofluorescent staining, assays to measure DNA damage and repair, immune profiling and microbiome profiling in FFPE samples.
 Moreover, you will gain significant experience in the bioinformatics tools necessary for analysis of complex data sets.